ncaccia/full-stack-open/README.md

   - Receiving data
     - HTTP POST request to the address with the request body in JSON format.
       - To access the data easily, we need the help of the Express [json-parser](https://expressjs.com/en/api.html) that we can use with the command `app.use(express.json())`.
 Without the json-parser, the body property would be undefined.
 The json-parser takes the JSON data of a request, transforms it into a JavaScript object and then attaches it to the body property of the request object before the route handler is called.
+      - JavaScript objects cannot be directly passed through HTTP requests without being converted into a format that can be transmitted over the network, such as a JSON string
+        -  HTTP is a text-based protocol, meaning it can only transmit text data.
+        -
+  - About HTTP request types
+    - **Safety**: GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
+The executing request must not cause any side effects on the server.
+By side effects, we mean that the state of the database must not change as a result of the request, and the response must only return data that already exists on the server.
+    - **Idempotency**: All HTTP requests except POST should be idempotent:
+    - _POST is the only HTTP request type that is neither safe nor idempotent._ If we send 5 different HTTP POST requests to /api/notes with a body of {content: "many same", important: true}, the resulting 5 notes on the server will all have the same content.
+  - Middleware
+    - Functions that can be used for handling request and response objects.
+    - In practice, you can use several middlewares at the same time.
+When you have more than one, they're executed one by one in the order that they were listed in the application code.
+    - Middleware is used like this: `app.use(requestLogger)`
+      - Middleware functions have to be used before routes when we want them to be executed by the route event handlers.
+Sometimes, we want to use middleware functions after routes.
+We do this when the middleware functions are only called if no route handler processes the HTTP request.
+    - [Morgan](https://github.com/expressjs/morgan) npm package: HTTP request logger middleware for node.js